req-io/req.io/README.md

 ## Reqio

-Reqio is a simple native desktop HTTP client created with Electron, Webpack, and Yarn.
-It is a great tool for testing APIs locally and experimenting with different HTTP requests.
+Reqio is a simple native desktop HTTP client created with Electron, Vite, and React for testing APIs locally and experimenting with different HTTP requests.

 ### Getting started with Reqio